 Jesus as Savior of all

-Luke presents Jesus as a Savior for all—the One who brought salvation for anybody, whether rich, poor, male, female, Jew, Gentile, Samaritan, or socially unacceptable.
+Luke presents Jesus as a Savior for all—the One who brought salvation for anybody, whether rich, poor, male, female, Jew, Gentile, Samaritan, or social undesirables.
 The forgiveness available in Jesus’ name is to be preached to all nations (24:46-47).
 Luke mentions women more than any of the other gospels (e.g., 8:1-3).
 Samaritans are depicted as heroes (10:33; 17:16).
-Salvation comes to unlikely persons, like a sinful woman (7:38-50) and Zacchaeus, a chief tax collector (19:9), while a Pharisee comes off looking like the phony he was (18:9-12).
+Salvation comes to unlikely persons, like a sinful woman (7:38-50), a chief tax collector (19:9), and a criminal on a cross (23:43) while a Pharisee comes off looking like the phony he was (18:9-12).
 Those who criticize Jesus for His mission of seeking the salvation of society’s outcasts are as unlikable and as unreasonable as the prodigal son’s older brother (15:25-32).

 Jesus the Savior heads for Jerusalem

 Luke also clarifies that Jesus’ work as Savior necessitated the cross.
 From Luke 9:51 onwards, Jesus’ face is set toward Jerusalem.
 Yes, He is the Son of man and, yes, He will come back as the Son of man, but first He must suffer many things and be rejected by this generation (Luke 17:24-25).
 He must because the Scriptures affirm it to be so (24:26-27, 44-46).
-And His suffering on the cross is what makes possible the offer of forgiveness of sin.
-His body is given up and His blood shed as a substitutionary atonement (22:19-20).
+His suffering on the cross is what makes possible the offer of forgiveness of sin as His body is given up and His blood shed as a substitutionary atonement (22:19-20).
 Without the shedding of blood there is no forgiveness of sin.
-The necessity of the cross for man’s salvation explains the sustained focus Luke gives to Christ’s journey to Jerusalem (9:51-19:44).
+The necessity of the cross for the salvation of humankind explains the sustained focus Luke gives to Christ’s journey to Jerusalem (9:51-19:44).

 Jesus the Savior communes with His Father